 BSO developed in December a bespoke ultra low latency cloud connectivity solution for CryptoStruct, the Hamburg-based crypto-currency trading firm, enabling professional trading companies, market makers, banks, and investment funds to develop, test, and run automated trading strategies for cryptocurrencies and derivatives.

 Looking ahead to 2021, Ourabah is clear on his objectives:

 “If we look back over the past three years, we embarked a journey where we started M&A in 2017 with two acquisitions and a third acquisition in 2019.
 It took us three years to swallow and digest these acquisitions, so 2021 is going to be a year where we are going to consolidate our leadership in the market, both in terms of fibre and RF connectivity, and create additional value-added services on these underlying infrastructure sub-sets that can widen our coverage and depth in the market.”

-The BSO chief executive and founder said he is keen to revisit the opportunities presented by acquisitions.
+The BSO chief executive said he is keen to revisit the opportunities presented by acquisitions.